d-ries/linux-essentials/09_usersandpermissions/exercises/users/99_exercises.md

 ?> <i class="fa-solid fa-circle-info"></i> After a user is created, its password is set to "!", which means that this name cannot be used to log in.
 To make this possible you need to give John a password.
 Set John’s password to "January".

 ## Task 6
-Wat is changed in the file /etc/group?
+What is changed in the file /etc/group?

 ## Task 7
-Wat is changed in the directory /home?
+What is changed in the directory /home?

 ## Task 8
 The user John is now created on your system.
 Now John should be able to ask information about himself.<br />